 I am music reporter/critic based in New York City.
-I have my ear buds plugged into several outlets: Popdust, AXS, Billboard and One Country.
+I have my ear buds plugged into pop, country and some alternative.
+I am currently a freelance contributor to One Country and PopCrush.
+I also founded B-Sides & Badlands, a place for newcomers to be seen and heard, in June 2017.
 Each role is a challenge, pushing me to become a chameleon at my craft.
 I slither from one writing style to the next without faltering; artist features, song/album premieres and the occasional live concert review swell and burst within my skin.

-Previously, I’ve contributed to NashvilleGab, CMChatLive.com, Celebuzz, Hollywood Life, ForTheCountryRecord.com, Rickey.org and BestNewBands.com.
+Previously, I’ve contributed to Billboard, Popdust, AXS, NashvilleGab, CMChatLive.com, Celebuzz, Hollywood Life, ForTheCountryRecord.com, Rickey.org and BestNewBands.com.

 I come from rather humble beginnings.
 My father always worked two, three, four jobs to make sure my sister and I had the best we could possibly have.
 It was always out of love, the things he did or did not do.
 With his passing, the biggest thing I’ve learned is that every single moment is worth the risk—the risk of losing it all or achieving absolute greatness.
 Whatever life might throw my way, I always know there’s a more remarkable meaning behind it.